Teaching in 2019

-Averil is a Senior Lecturer in Applied Linguistics.
-She teaches courses on second language learning in the BEdTESOL and the MA in Applied Linguistics/TESOL programs.
+Averil is an Associate Professor in Applied Linguistics.
+She teaches courses on second language learning in undergraduate TESOL and the MA in Applied Linguistics/TESOL programmes.
 Averil has taught in New Zealand, England, Estonia, Hungary and Romania.
 Her current research includes specialised vocabulary in the trades, at university and secondary school.

 - Coxhead, A. (2011).
 Using vocabulary in writing in a second language: Writing from sources.
 Koln : LAP Lambert Academic Publishing.

 - Coxhead, A. Hirsh, D. (2011).
-TESOL and Applied Language Studies Research by Postgraduate Students in Australia and New Zealand.
+(Eds.)TESOL and Applied Language Studies Research by Postgraduate Students in Australia and New Zealand.
 University of Sydney Papers in TESOL, 6.

-- Coxhead, A. (2010).
+- Coxhead, A. (2010).(Ed.)
 Special issue of in honour of Paul Nation.Reading in a foreign language.
 22(1): 1-241.